Study Abroad with Non-VU Programs

 If VU does not offer a study abroad program that suits your needs, under certain circumstances you may be allowed to study with another program and transfer the credits back to VU.

-- As a condition of receiving transfer credit, you must register your travel for and during non-VU programs with International SOS.
+- As a condition of receiving transfer credit, you must register your travel for and during non-VU programs and comply with all VU global safety requirements per the student international travel policy (see instructions at https://www.vanderbilt.edu/global/travel-registration/ ).
+See Global Safety website for more information.

 - Transfer of credit is not guaranteed.
 If accepted for transfer credit, only grades of C- or better can be transferred AND these grades will not count in your VU GPA.